 As a wedding photographer, what type of pro photography equipment do you currently use to speed up your shoots and help you capture shots to compliment your brand?
 The gear you own should allow you to quickly shoot images that matter, and give you the flexibility to shoot through any scenario.

 Here at ShootDotEdit, we specialize in image editing services for photographers.
 We also realize how important it is to know your equipment, and what it does to help you achieve the photos your clients will love.
-Your photography gear matters, from the camera body, to the lenses, to the additional accessories, and backup items.
+Your photography gear matters, from the camera body you use to the lenses you have for your camera, to the additional accessories, and backup items.
 Although you are the vision behind your brand, your gear helps you achieve techniques you learn and practice.

 Pro Photography Equipment